WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 cupValues[1] = 86;
 ```

 Notice I didn't *declare* `cupValues` again.
 I merely reassigned a new array to it.
-We will look at `List`s and `Collection`s later, types in Java that are more flexible.
+We will look at other data structures such `List`s and `Dictionaries`s later, types in C# that are more flexible.

 # Retrieving Values